Addiction as a Disease: Understanding the Disadvantages

-In the news media the typical expert describes addiction as a disease.
+In the news media, the typical expert describes addiction as a disease.
 Often these experts work at addiction treatment facilities.
-It would be easy to conclude that experts agree that addiction is hereditary, incurable and lifelong.
-In the addiction field this view is referred to as the “disease model.”
-In fact there is significant disagreement about the disease model, but the scientists and professionals who view addiction in other ways do not receive the same media coverage.
+It would be easy to conclude that experts agree that addiction is hereditary, incurable, and lifelong.
+In the addiction field, this view is referred to as the “disease model.”
+There is significant disagreement about the disease model, but the scientists and professionals who view addiction in other ways do not receive the same media coverage.
 Why alternatives to the disease model (there are several) do not get more publicity is a story in itself.
 However, this article will focus on two reasons not to understand addiction as a disease.

 The first disadvantage of the disease model is that, for individuals with addiction problems, it is distracting.
 If I drink too much alcohol, my attention would best be focused on what I need to do about this behavior.
 By focusing on reducing or stopping my drinking, perhaps I can be successful on my own, or realize that I need to get outside help.
 However, if instead, I spend my time wondering about whether I am an “alcoholic,” I am not doing anything constructive to address my problems.
 Wondering whether I am an alcoholic distracts me from actually resolving my drinking problems.
 Although it may seem foolish (if you don’t have drinking problems) to spend your time wondering about this issue, many individuals who drink too much do so.
 Unfortunately, the conclusion reached is something like this: “Even though I drink too much, I’m not an alcoholic, so I don’t need to worry about it.
 Only alcoholics need to make changes.
 I’m just someone who drinks too much.”